Do your foot corns look like these? What are the best ways how to treat corns, and how do you keep them from returning?

 - Use padding between the toes

-Tip: If soft corns are caused by widened bone, a minor surgery can be done with
+Tip: If soft corns are caused by widened bone, a minor surgery can be done with little down time.

 - More common, hard corns develop on the tips, and tops of toes, and the sides of the feet